GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

     ```bash
     bash createSelfSignedCert.sh
     ```
-    * During certificate creation, it's only required to enter your domain (make sure you can edit DNS for domain) in the `Common Name (e.g. server FQDN or YOUR name) []:` prompt.
+    * During certificate creation, it's only required to enter your domain in the `Common Name (e.g. server FQDN or YOUR name) []:` prompt (make sure you can edit DNS for domain).
       You may leave all other fields empty.
     * Self-signed certificates are not secure and only used here for demo purposes
 1. Deploy the managed instance group by calling:
     ```bash